-See why divers can't resist Texas' Jacob's Well, despite the fatalities and near-death experiences.
+See why divers can't resist the underwater caves at Jacob's Well in Texas, despite the fatalities and near-death experiences.

-In Central Texas, just outside the town of Wimberley, sits the spring at Jacob’s Well Natural Area.
-And while this spring may look like a giant puddle at a glance, it’s actually the mouth of an underwater cave system that can take daring divers more than 130 feet below the surface of the Earth.
+Jacob’s Well is a spring located in Central Texas, just outside the town of Wimberley.
+While it may look like a giant puddle at a glance, it’s actually the mouth of an underwater cave system that can take daring divers more than 130 feet below the surface of the Earth.

 Jacob’s Well Natural Area

-The cave begins as a straight drop 30 feet deep — but that’s only the beginning.
-Jacob’s Well then turns at an angle and continues downward for about another 100 feet.
+The tunnel then turns at an angle and continues downward for about another 100 feet.
+And it doesn’t stop there.

-After that, there are two main tunnels that break away from this central passage, with one branching about 4,500 feet away in one direction and the other diverging 1,500 feet away in the other direction.
-As the tunnels snake off in either direction, the average depth of Jacob’s Well stays around 120 feet, but reaches all the way down to 137 feet at its deepest point.
+As the tunnels snake off in either direction, the average depth of Jacob’s Well stays around 120 feet but reaches all the way down to 137 feet at its deepest point.

 The Dangers Of Jacob’s Well

-The caves below are tricky to maneuver, with lots of twists and sharp angles that make them difficult and often dangerous to navigate.
-Furthermore, the cave openings are narrow, making it easy for divers and/or their equipment to get stuck in the watery depths.
+That’s certainly the case for Jacob’s Well, where the cave below is tricky to maneuver, with lots of twists and sharp angles that make it difficult to navigate.
+Furthermore, the cave openings are narrow, making it easy for divers and their equipment to get stuck in the watery depths.

-“For a split second I thought of death and myself dying that day,” he remembered.
+Unfortunately, to make matters worse, he loses his flashlight when pushing off the cave’s walls.
+“For a split second I thought of death and myself dying that day,” he later recalled.

-Luckily, however, he didn’t panic and was able to keep his breaths controlled (thus not depleting precious oxygen), cut off his supply belt to eliminate extra weight, and use his copious swimming experience to make it to the top.
+Luckily, Adame didn’t panic and kept his breaths controlled, not depleting the precious oxygen.
+He immediately cut off his supply belt to eliminate extra weight and rapidly made his way back to the surface before running out of air.

-Despite this near-death experience, his enthusiasm for risky dives remained.
+Despite the near-death experience, Adame’s enthusiasm for risky dives remained.
 “I don’t have plans on quitting freediving anytime soon,” he said just afterward, “and I’ll be back at Jacob’s Well later this summer.”

-However, other divers have not been as lucky as Adame.
-There are reports of at least a dozen fatalities that have occurred at Jacob’s Well, earning it a reputation as one of the world’s most dangerous diving spots.
+Unfortunately, other divers have not been as lucky as Adame.
+There are reports of at least a dozen fatalities that have occurred at Jacob’s Well throughout the years, earning it a reputation as one of the world’s most dangerous diving spots.

-And because of the depth of the well, some remains have not been recovered for years.
-For example, the body of Kent Maupin, a diver who went down into the caves in 1979, was not discovered until 20 years later, when divers happened to find his remains during a mapping expedition.
+And because of the depth of the Well, some remains have not been recovered for years.
+For example, the body of Kent Maupin, a diver who went down into the caves in 1979, was not discovered until two decades later, when divers happened to find his remains during a mapping expedition.

-After this look at Jacob’s Well Natural Area, check out the most dangerous places on planet Earth.
-Then, take a photographic tour through the days when horses used to dive into the water from great heights for humans’ entertainment.
+After this look at Jacob’s Well, check out the most dangerous places on planet Earth.
+Then, take a photographic tour through the days when horses used to dive into the water from great heights for people’s entertainment.